Overgrown disused track near Princes Risborough in Autumn. Photo credit @yo_nelson instagram

 To ensure the safe operation of the railway, London Underground impose a lower speed limit on the line towards London Amersham and Watford South Junction.

 This is partly to do with the predominately downward incline, but is also related to changes that are made to the signalling system due to the risk of slippery rails in that direction.

 For more information on how the weather or other factors impact the running of trains please click here.

-During leaf fall season, trains running to London on the Aylesbury - London via Amersham line will depart 3 minutes earlier than usual.
+During leaf fall season, trains running to London on the Aylesbury - London via Amersham line will depart a few minutes earlier than usual.